chungvle/polymer-compo/README.md

     with the changed values.
   - <b>Transition</b>: listens to changes from an event, and processes a transition to the specified state.
   - <b>State Manager</b>: manages a collections of states, events, and transitions.
+  - <b>Composition</b>: defines an interface to start the application, and to handle history management.
-  - <b>Composition</b>: the simplest composition includes a state manager.
+    The simplest composition includes a state manager.
 In other cases, a composition might contain other compositions.
-Composition also defines an interface to start the application, and to handle history management.
   - <b>Relay</b>: a relay is used to connect an event to another.

 To compose a new application using PolymerCompo: